learn-academy-2023-delta/week-2-assessment/interview-questions.md

-3. Why would you use the method super()?
+3. What is object destructuring?

   Your answer: